knowm/waveforms4j/README.md

 ### Getting the Jar

-The Yank release artifacts are hosted on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.knowm.waveforms4j%22).
+The waveforms4j release artifacts are hosted on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.knowm.waveforms4j%22).

 Or if you use Maven, add the following to your pom file: